-The process of regular crawling of the internet is how the most relevant websites are chosen to be displayed in SERPs when you use Google or ant other search engine to fine information online.
+The process of regular crawling of the internet is how the most relevant websites are chosen to be displayed in SERPs when you use Google or any other search engine to find information online.

 Why is SEO important for your website?

-SEO benefits you in the long-term as quality traffic is leads to better conversions and more sales for you website or business.
+SEO benefits you in the long term as quality traffic leads to better conversions and more sales for your website or business.
 It costs nothing to implement a great SEO strategy, just a regular investment in content and understanding SEO best practices.
 Remember, if your website ranks high organically, it creates the perception that your website is an authority in a certain area.

-You up your brand’s presence in the process of optimising your content and webpages for search engines.
+You up your brand’s presence in the process of optimising your content and web pages for search engines.
 SEO is much more stable when compared to PPC (pay per click) platforms.
 Great SEO delivers traffic forever.
-Paid or PPC traffic stops when you budget runs out!
+Paid or PPC traffic stops when your budget runs out!